py5coding/py5generator/py5_resources/docstrings/en.md

 Parameters
 ----------

-$params_Sketch_exec
+PARAMTEXT

 Notes
 -----

 Pass a set of arguments directly to the command line.
 Uses Java's<A HREF="https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#exec-java.lang.String:A-">Runtime.exec()</A>method.
 This is different from the<A HREF="https://processing.org/reference/launch_.html">launch()</A>method, which uses the operating system's launcher to open the files.
-It's always a good idea to use a full path to the executable here.<pre>exec("/usr/bin/say", "welcome to the command line");</pre>Or if you want to wait until it's completed, something like this:<pre>Process p = exec("/usr/bin/say", "waiting until done"); try {   int result = p.waitFor();   println("the process returned " + result); } catch (InterruptedException e) { }</pre>You can also get the system output and error streams from the Process object, but that's more that we'd like to cover here.
+It's always a good idea to use a full path to the executable here.<pre>exec("/usr/bin/say", "welcome to the command line")
+</pre>Or if you want to wait until it's completed, something like this:<pre>Process p = exec("/usr/bin/say", "waiting until done")
+try {   int result = p.waitFor()
+println("the process returned " + result)
+} catch (InterruptedException e) { }</pre>You can also get the system output and error streams from the Process object, but that's more that we'd like to cover here.

 # Sketch_exit